 Allocating a Budget for Fun

 Setting aside a budget for entertainment and recreation expenses is crucial for full-time RVers to avoid overspending.
-There’s a lot of temptation to have to do “THE THING” in the new area you’re visiting – Pink jeeps in Sedona, slots and shows in Vegas, pay to go up the Empire State Building in New York, or visit the San Diego zoo.
+There’s a lot of temptation to have to do “THE THING” in the new area you’re visiting – Pink jeeps in Sedona, magic shows and concerts in Vegas, pay to go up the Empire State Building in New York, or visit the San Diego zoo.

 Visiting the Lincoln Memorial in Washington, DC